FIX94/nes-various-patches/README.md

 About the "Music Speed Hack" patch:
 Even though the PAL versions of megaman 1 and megaman 2 had its pitch adjusted, it still has awfully slow music playback speed.
 This patch will make its music play MUCH closer to the NTSC speed, both intro (in megaman 2) and ending (in megaman 1 and 2) visuals also had its speed adjusted to match the now faster music playback better.
+The patch for PAL castlevania does adjust both pitch and speed, because that title did not have either adjusted.

 About the "Music Only" patch:
 The patch for journey to silius will make the game boot directly into a menu from which you can listen to any track in the game, sort of like a nsf music file, just in ROM form.